Darja Semeņistaja

 Darja Semeņistaja (born 16 September 2002) is a Latvian tennis player.

-She has career-high WTA rankings of world No. 87 in singles, achieved on 27 October 2025, and No. 119 in doubles, reached on 8 September 2025.
-She has won two singles and two doubles titles on the WTA Challenger Tour.
+She has career-high WTA rankings of No. 87 in singles, achieved on 27 October 2025, and No. 119 in doubles, reached on 8 September 2025.
+Semeņistaja has won two singles and two doubles titles on the WTA Challenger Tour.

 Playing for Latvia Billie Jean King Cup team, she has a win-loss record of 4–6.

 She has also won 16 singles and ten doubles titles on the ITF Circuit.